-What is an MLPS Filing and who needs one?
+What is an MLPS Filing and Who Needs one?

-The Multi-Level Protection Scheme (MLPS) is the safeguarding of proprietary information and information systems.
-The requirement and implementation of such protection is guided by the information system’s security level, which is determined by the role it plays in national security, economic development, and social life, as well as the degree of harm it is likely to impose on national security, social order, public interests, and the legitimate rights and interests of citizens, legal persons, and other organizations if compromised or destroyed.
+The Multi-Level Protection Scheme (MLPS), known in Chinese as《信息安全等级保护管理办法》, is a cybersecurity framework in China designed to classify and regulate the security requirements of information systems.
+The MLPS framework ensures that companies protect data and systems according to national security priorities.
+The requirement and implementation of such protection is guided by the information system’s security level, which is determined by the role it plays in national security, economic development, and social life.
+Aside from this, an assessment is made regarding the degree of harm it is likely to impose on national security, social order, public interests, and the legitimate rights and interests of citizens, legal persons, and other organisations should it be compromised or destroyed.

-The management of information security products, as well as the response to and handling of security incidents, must all adhere to the procedures established for the information system’s specific security level.
+The management of information security products and the handling of security incidents must follow the established procedures for the system’s designated security level.

-According to the degree of harm a system can cause if compromised or damaged, MLPS has 5 levels:
+MLPS classifies systems into five levels based on the potential damage a security breach or system failure could cause:

 |Level